-South Africa to Host Australia, England in 2023, Confirms Graeme Smith
+South Africa To Host Australia, England in 2023, Confirms Graeme Smith

 The Australia Test series, which was called off in February last year over concerns around Covid-19, is set to be played in August 2023 while England are scheduled to tour in the winter of 2022-23 to fulfill a three-match ODI series that was postponed for similar reasons in December 2020, as per ESPNcricinfo report.
-Also Read - Ashes 2021-22: Nasser Hussain Echoes Stuart Broad's Suggestion, Reckons That's England's Best Chance vs Australia in Hobart
+Also Read - COVID-19: WHO Scientists Find Two New COVID-19 Drugs, All You Need to Know

 Notably, Nick Hockley, the chief executive of Cricket Australia, had also previously indicated that a window for 2023 had been agreed on by the two boards.
-Also Read - Recalling Tendulkar's Dubious LBW Call vs PAK in 2011 World Cup; Move on Virat Kohli & India As There is a Test Series to be Won in South Africa
+Also Read - Why COVID Third Wave Affecting Kids More Than 2 Other Waves?
+Here’s What Experts Say

 “England, I think, is around Feb-March next year and then Australia is in August 2023 to replace the [Test series postponed in 2021].
 That will be announced sometime soon,” Smith said when interviewed by the host broadcaster, SuperSport, during the Cape Town Test against India.